-In the EU, each EU country can decide its own energy mix, but it has to follow the rules of the internal EU energy market and take into consideration the EU’s climate ambitions.
-The primary objective of a well-functioning market is to foster a secure supply of energy, produced as sustainably as possible, at affordable prices.
-The EU energy sector responds to market forces so that energy companies strive to be as competitive as possible.
+In the EU, each EU country determines its own energy mix, in respect of the rules of the internal EU energy market and taking into consideration the EU’s climate ambitions.
+The primary objective of a well-functioning market is to foster a secure supply of energy produced as sustainably as possible and at affordable prices.

 EU action and measures

-In the course of 2021, there was a notable increase in EU wholesale energy prices.
-There were a number of causes, but the prime driver was clearly the rise in the gas price worldwide – a result of the surge in global demand, notably in Asia, as most countries emerged from the Covid-19 pandemic.
-This led, for example, to lower volumes of liquefied natural gas imports into Europe.
+In the second half of 2021, the EU saw a significant increase in wholesale energy prices.
+Amongst the underlying reasons, the main driver was the surge in global energy demand, notably in Asia, as most countries emerged from the Covid-19 pandemic.
+This led to tighter supply, resulting, for instance, in lower volumes of liquefied natural gas imports to Europe.

-At the same stage, a combination of lower supplies of gas, a longer heating season in 2020-21 and unfavourable weather conditions for producing renewable energy (less sun, less wind) created an unusual undersupply.
+At the same stage, a combination of lower supplies of gas, a longer heating season in 2020-21 and unfavourable weather conditions to produce renewable energy contributed to further strains.
 To a lesser extent, an increased carbon price under the Emissions Trading System (ETS) also contributed to the adverse market situation.

 Toolbox of measures

-In response to the spike in wholesale prices, the Commission and EU countries expressed concerns about how this might be passed on to end-users, in particular to the most vulnerable consumers.
-To clarify what measures are possible under existing EU rules, the Commission published the Communication "Tackling rising energy prices: a toolbox for action and support" on 13 October 2021.
-It documents a range of short- and medium term initiatives that EU countries can take under the existing legislative framework, and other potential responses within the Commission’s field of responsibilities.
+The spike in wholesale prices in 2021 brought concerns about its effect on end-users, in particular for the most vulnerable consumers.
+To clarify what measures are possible under existing EU rules, the Commission published the Communication 'Tackling rising energy prices: a toolbox for action and support' on 13 October 2021.
+It documents a range of short- and medium-term initiatives that EU countries can take under the existing legislative framework, and other potential responses within the Commission’s remit.